UTSCCSCC01/finalprojectw22-GDSC2.0/documentation.md

 Team:
 This route deals with requests from the frontend dealing with teams.

+Past Projects:
+This route allows admins to make changes to the past projects page in the frontend.

 ### Models
 Users:
 This file outlines the required information needed to create a user in the database.
 This includes a Firstname, lastname, username, email, password, student #